CDSoft/lapp/README.md

 The main script shall be the first one.
 Other scripts are libraries that can be loaded by the main script.

+The name of `OUTPUT` defines the target platform:

+- `OUTPUT.exe` produces a Windows binary
+- `OUTPUT.lc` produces a portable bytecode (to be run with `lrun OUTPUT.lc`
-If `OUTPUT` ends with `.exe` then `lapp` produces a Windows binary.
+- `OUTPUT` produces a Linux executable
-Otherwise the output is assumed to be a Linux executable.

 ## Examples